garth/commandpost/readme.md

 #### 1.0.0.beta.3

 > Warning: beta 3 has breaking changes in the data storage format.
 If you have an
-> installation of beta 1 or 2, an upgrade script will be available soon.
+> installation of beta 1 or 2 you'll need to run the following upgrade script (be
+> sure to backup your production data before running the script).
+>
+> `node scripts\migrationToBeta3.js`

 * [fix] Improved realtime communication by replacing ember-data/REST with pub/sub
 * [fix] Login name is no longer case sensitive